chenguolin/MoVieS/README.md

 hf download chenguolin/MoVieS movies_ckpt.safetensors DAVIS/ --local-dir resources
 ```

 2. Run the inference script for novel view synthesis.
-In the inference script, we first render the dynamic scene with a fixed camera, and then fix the timestamp and render the scene with a moving camera to synthesis novel views.
+In the inference script, we first render the dynamic scene with a fixed camera, and then fix the timestamp and render the scene with a moving camera to synthesize novel views.
 You can also apply other desired combinations of camera poses and timestamps for novel view rendering.
 ```bash
 # python src/infer_davis_nvs.py --name <DAVIS_SAMPLE_NAME>
 # For example: